rizkyhaksono/todo-typescript/README.md

-# Tutorial Typescript
+# Todo App with Typescript

-This repository contains a tutorial for Typescript.
-The tutorial is based on the [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gUgr39Q_yD6v-bSyMwKPUI) youtube series.
+This repository contains a Todo App for Typescript.
+The app is based on the [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gUgr39Q_yD6v-bSyMwKPUI) youtube series.

 ## Installation